 I’ve been itching to share this recipe for my tuna salad for ages but was afraid that the name itself would put people off.
 It’s no surprise what images emerge in our minds as soon as we hear the words.

 Then there is this question that often pops up.
 How good is it for you?

 Tuna itself is an excellent source of protein but mayonnaise can pack loads of calories.
 It can turn a the salad from “good for you” to “proceed with caution”.
 So replacing the fattening mayo with a zesty vinaigrette only made sense!

 To create a stellar dressing for my healthy tuna salad recipe I once again turned to Italians.
 I’ve seen a tuna and white bean salad dressed with a simple oil and vinegar dressing in Italy and I decided to start there.

 My vinaigrette is a mix of anchovies, garlic, capers, red wine vinegar and extra virgin olive oil.
 I used the same olive oil my tuna was packed in for more flavour.

 Next I turned to crunchy, vibrant seasonal vegetables.
 What is a salad without vegetables, right?

-This summer I’ve re-discoved radishes.
+This summer I’ve re-discovered radishes.
 If you look through my recent salads you will see them pop up quite frequently!
 There are so many varieties that all bring subtle differences in taste.

 My latest find is the watermelon radish.
 It’s that giant hot pink radish at the top of the photo.
 How stunning is it!
 Its sharp taste and an incredible crunch add so much character to my healthy tuna salad.

 Are you still with me?

-The variations are limitless but since I was inspired by the Italians I went with cannelini beans, sliced red onions and capers served on lettuce leaves.
+The variations are limitless but, since I was inspired by the Italians, I went with cannellini beans, sliced red onions and capers served on lettuce leaves.

 Then I looked at my tuna salad again and added avocado because avocado is life.
 Okay, drama aside avocado adds the creaminess we lost from replacing mayonnaise with a vinaigrette.